Reflecting with Two Voices: A Co-Adaptive Dual-Strategy Framework for LLM-Based Agent Decision Making: Experiments

-\paragraph{Token Efficiency Enables Practical Deployment} By eliminating demonstration retrieval, DuSAR maintains a compact reasoning trace.
-Reduced prompt length directly translates to lower latency and higher throughput in deployment scenarios.
-As Table~\ref{tab:token_efficiency_mind2web} shows, it uses only 335–564 tokens per step—versus 1.5k–3.7k for Synapse/TRAD and 1.4k–1.9k for ReAct.
-This reduces context pressure and avoids error propagation from irrelevant exemplars.
-Crucially, DuSAR achieves superior Task SR (e.g., 4.02\% vs. 0.13\% on Llama3.1-70B) at a fraction of ReAct's token cost, offering an exceptional trade-off between efficiency and performance.
+\paragraph{Token Efficiency Enables Practical Deployment} By eliminating demonstration retrieval, DuSAR drastically reduces prompt length.
+As Table~\ref{tab:token_efficiency_mind2web} shows, it uses only 335–564 tokens per step (To\_Pro), which is 3–9$\times$ fewer than Synapse/TRAD (1.5k–3.7k) and ReAct (1.4k–2.2k).
+Remarkably, this efficiency comes with no performance trade-off: DuSAR achieves 4.00\% Task SR on Llama3.1-70B (a strong result on the rigorous Mind2Web benchmark) versus 0.13\% for ReAct.
+This demonstrates that compact, structured reasoning outperforms verbose, exemplar-heavy prompting.